Salmas: Classical Age

 Salmas is described by the 10th-century Islamic geographers Ibn Hawkal and al-Istakhri as a tiny town in Azerbaijan with a sturdy wall in a fertile location.
 Another 10th-century Islamic geographer, al-Maqdisi, considers the town to have been part of the administration of Armenia and inhabited by Kurds, which according to the modern scholar and orientalist Clifford Edmund Bosworth must had been part of the Hadhabani tribe.
 In 1054/55, the Seljuk Empire imposed their rule on the Rawwadids, and in 1070 removed them from power resulting in Salmas being captured by the Seljuks.
 In 1064, the Seljuk sultan Alp Arslan made a military campaign against the Byzantines, Armenians and Georgians, in which the Kurds of Salmas took part.

 Salmas was in ruins during the lifetime of the Muslim scholar Yaqut al-Hamawi (died 1229), but according to the geographer Hamdallah Mustawfi (died after 1339/40), it was once again thriving in the middle of the 14th-century.
 The vizier Khwaja Taj al-Din Ali Shah Tabrizi had rebuilt the town's 8,000-step-long wall during the reign of Ilkhanate ruler Ghazan, and Salmas's revenues—presumably those of the entire district—amounted to 39,000 dinars, a large amount.

-Another mention of the city was made in 1281, when its Assyrian bishop made the trip to the consecration of the Assyrian Church of the East patriarch Yaballaha in Baghdad.
+Another mention of the city was made in 1281, when its bishop made the trip to the consecration of the Church of the East patriarch Yaballaha in Baghdad.

 In the Battle of Salmas on 17–18 September 1429, the Kara Koyunlu were defeated by Shah Rukh who was consolidating Timurid holdings west of Lake Urmia.
 However, the area was retaken by the Kara Koyunlu in 1447 after the death of Shah Rukh.

 The Lak tribe settled in the Salmas area at the end of the 16th century.
 It seems that at the time, the governor of Lak and Salmas was interchangeable.
 Today, there remains a possible final trace of the tribe in the form of a Lakestan area of the tribe which post-Safavids lived dispersed across the country.

 In March 1915 Cevdet Bey ordered 800 Assyrians of Salmas to be killed.'
-Mar Shimun, the Patriarch of the Assyrian Church of the East was murdered by the Kurdish chieftain Simko Shikak in Salmas in March 1918.
+Mar Shimun, the Patriarch of the Church of the East was murdered by the Kurdish chieftain Simko Shikak in Salmas in March 1918.